MAHE Manipal BSc Nursing 2026

-Physics is often considered the most challenging section of the NEET 2026 exam.
-The subject requires strong conceptual clarity.
-Students also need to be able to calculate quickly and accurately when solving questions under time pressure.
-However, NEET previous year question papers analysis questions are based on a limited set of important formulas.
+The top 10 formulas for NEET 2026 Physics are the ultimate scoring tool to help aspirants solve nearly half of the physics section with speed and accuracy.
+Physics is often considered the most challenging section of the exam.
+The subject requires strong conceptual clarity and quick calculations under time pressure.
+However, NEET previous year question papers analysis showed that 50% physics questions are based on a limited set of high-weightage formulas.

 This Story also Contains